cloudtools/ssh-cert-authority/USAGE.rst

 ``ssh-keygen -l -f ~/.ssh/id_rsa`` or inspecting the output of ``ssh-add -l`` (the ``ssh-add -l`` output is only relevant if your private key is loaded in your agent).

+In recent versions of OpenSSH the fingerprint format has changed from MD5 (shown above) to sha256.
+If you fingerprint is not colon separated like above you need to tell OpenSSH to give you an MD5 fingerprint instead via the -E md5 option.
+For example: ``ssh-keygen -l -E md5 -f ~/.ssh/id_rsa``.
+When passing in md5 do not include the "MD5:" prefix on the fingerprint.

+Github issue #23 is tracking supporting sha256 (and sha384, etc).

 Signing a request
 -----------------